-- The Integrated Maritime Services platform underwent two upgrades, providing a new graphical user interface (Web User Portal) and further integration with SafeSeaNet data (voyage, and dangerous and polluting goods information). - Training sessions were organised for Member States, SafeMed III and TRACECA II beneficiaries, Frontex, MAOC- N and EFCA. - Integrated Maritime Services were provided to all stakeholders throughout the year.
-The number of users continued to increase, doubling during 2015 to more than 650. - Satellite AIS data available through the ESA-EMSA initiative and Norway was provided to national users and EU institutions.
-No new procurement was needed as the existing initiative was extended to August 2016. - The EMSA portfolio of satellites was significantly increased through the addition of numerous new satellites/sensors for the provision of both SAR and optical imagery.
-EMSA continued its satellite video pilot project with modest progress. - Access to EU wide meteorological-oceanographic data was provided to Integrated Maritime Service users from July 2015. - 7.
-The IMDatE user consultation meetings (May and October) provided a forum for users to suggest future requirements and to give feedback.
+Planned output 2015 Actual output 2015 Further development of the Integrated Maritime Integrated Maritime Services The platform 1.
+1. Data Environment, which includes integrated ship underwent two upgrades. providing a new position information, a common interface and graphical user interface (Web User Portal) and common user management, a satellite AIS data further integration with SafeSeaNet data (voyage, processing centre and new value added services. and dangerous and polluting goods information).
+2. Training sessions were organised for Member 2.
+Training support activities to end-users and stakeholders of different systems as appropriate.
+States, SafeMed III and TRACECA II beneficiaries, Integrated Maritime Services for Member States.
+Frontex, MAOC- N and EFCA.
+3. EFCA, EUNAVFOR and, on an ad hoc basis, for 3.
+Integrated Maritime Services were provided to all stakeholders throughout the year.
+The number of MAOC-N. Reception, storage and distribution of satellite AIS users continued to increase, doubling during 2015 4 data, a global feed of satellite AIS data under the to more than 650.
+ESA-EMSA initiative, and data provided by those Satellite AIS data available through the ESA-EMSA 4.
+Member States that have a national satellite AIS initiative and Norway was provided to national users mission/programme in place.
+Procurement of data and EU institutions.
+No new procurement was when the arrangement for the global feed of data needed as the existing initiative was extended to comes to an end.
+August 2016.
+The EMSA portfolio of satellites was significantly 5 Provision of image related data (including 5. video/streamed data) for the Agency's Integrated increased through the addition of numerous new Maritime Services. satellites/sensors for the provision of both SAR and Integration of met-ocean data within the Integrated optical imagery.
+EMSA continued its satellite video 6.
+Maritime Services offered via IMDatE, including the pilot project with modest progress.
+6. Access to EU wide meteorological-oceanographic provision of in-situ, sea and weather forecast data was provided to Integrated Maritime Service (model), and remote sensing Earth Observation users from July 2015. data.
+The IMDatE user consultation meetings (May and Development of new Integrated Maritime Services 7.
+7. in response to needs of new end-users and user October) provided a forum for users to suggest domains. future requirements and to give feedback.
 The outstanding requests are being reported to the HLSG SSN.
 A specialised meeting on Automated Behaviour Monitoring with interested Member States and EU Agencies was held to share information and commonly define new requirements in this area.
 New requirements are implemented gradually in new releases of the IMDatE application; priority depends partly on time needed, complexity of the technical development, and budget availability.

-Output Indicators Target 2015 Result 2015 IMDatE availability percentage per year availability of IMDatE platform 95 99.64 ZaiZ araiiaziii, hours maximum continuous downtime of IMDatE platform 12 8h:07m percentage per year availability to Member States 95 99.64 Integrated Services percentage per year availability to EU NAVFOR 95 99.52 percentage per year availability to EFCA 95 99.34
+Output Indicators Target 2015 Result 2015 IMDatE availability percentage per year availability of IMDatE platform 95 99.64 hours maximum continuous downtime of IMDatE platform 12 8h:07m percentage per year availability to Member States 95 99.64 Integrated Services percentage per year availability to EU NAVFOR 95 99.52 percentage per year availability to EFCA 95 99.34